fzh15/Salesforce/README.md

   - The button should have an id of `load-more-movies-btn`.
   - When clicked, the page should not refresh.
   - New movies should simply be added to the bottom
-- [ ] Allow users to search for movies and display them in a grid view
+- [ x] Allow users to search for movies and display them in a grid view
   - There should be a search input element with an id of `search-input`
   - Users should be able to type into the input
   - When a user hits 'Enter', it should send a search request to the movies API
   - The results from the search should be displayed on the page
   - There should be a close icon with an id of `close-search-btn` that exits the search, clears results, and shows the current movies displayed previously
-- [ ] Website accounts for basic HTML/CSS accessibility features
+- [x ] Website accounts for basic HTML/CSS accessibility features
-- [ ] Website should be responsive
+- [ x] Website should be responsive

 #### Stretch Features